Skip to Main Content

 Introduction to IEEE Referencing Style

 Referencing is the standard practice for acknowledging information sources in academic writing at universities.
-You must acknowledges any ideas, quotations or images you have used.
+You must acknowledge any ideas, quotations or images you have used.

 • In-text reference in the body of your assignment indicating where you have used information from an external source